Lori George Billingsley’s passion for diversity and inclusion dates back to her childhood in Teaneck, N.J.

 Elected officials, business executives, neighbors, nonprofit leaders and church members were frequent guests at the George home, where they’d break bread and engage in spirited, yet respectful, debates.
 “Whether we were discussing civil rights or education reform or integrating our neighborhood, we all worked together and were part of the process,” she explains.
 “And that's the way I’ve always looked at everything.”

-Billingsley brings this same mindset to her position as The Coca-Cola Company’s Chief Diversity and Inclusion Officer.
+Billingsley brings this same mindset to her position as The Coca-Cola Company’s Chief Diversity, Equity and Inclusion Officer.

 “We get the best results when everyone has a seat at the table,” she says.
 “When we listen, we learn and we decide together it's important to value all perspectives, and that's why I'm excited to be in this role at a company that believes in the power of being diverse and creating an inclusive culture.”